All Episodes

 Well, I said this yesterday.

-He lived in a beautiful little town in northern Italy on a lake, and uh left his uh eight brothers and sisters and came to this country and and worked in the coal mines and ended up until he was seventy-two years old, and he used to tell me when I was a kid that uh the most important thing was freedom.
+He lived in a beautiful little town in northern Italy on a lake and left his eight brothers and sisters and came to this country and worked in the coal mines and ended up until he was 72 years old.

-And um and I just believe with what we've seen in this uh administration over the past two years that we are at risk of losing our founders' freedom, we're at risk of losing uh what uh what this country has fought for for two hundred years, and I I believe the linchpin in losing that is Obamacare.
+And I just believe with what we've seen in this administration over the past two years that we are at risk of losing our founders' freedom.

-Uh and you know, Rush, that you know, Margaret Lady Thatcher said when she uh when she left after she left office and reflected on her career that she was never able to accomplish in England what uh Ronald Reagan did in America, and she said that she blamed the British National Healthcare system.
+And you know, Rush, that Lady Thatcher said when she left after she left office and reflected on her career, that she was never able to accomplish in England what Ronald Reagan did in America.

-and I think we need a candidate who can be uh crystal clear on that and had a strong consistent record on on on not just health care, but on on limited government, and uh I believe that uh I can bring that to the table as someone who's been a very strong consistent conservative over the years.
+And I think we need a candidate who can be crystal clear on that and had a strong, consistent record on not just health care, but on limited government.

-Now you've been doing some radio hosting.
+Now, you've been doing some radio hosting.

 So since you've done that, you ought to be able to do just about anything now.

-Um the uh the pre what did that teach you?
+What did that teach you?

 I mean, you'd never done it before as a host.

-I've been listening to you for twenty years and uh, you know, really uh believe in uh in in the in the dialogue and interaction that goes it goes into uh trying to understand where America is, and I think talk radio is is is a great a great place for that.
+I've been listening to you for 20 years and really believe in the dialogue and interaction that goes into trying to understand where America is.

 Why?

-I mean, I I I I really can't stress enough how uh I I believe that what what Obama's view of America I always use this quote that he he said during Paul Ryan's uh in response to the Ryan budget.
+I mean, I really can't stress enough how I believe that what Obama's view of America, I always use this quote that he said during Paul Ryan's in response to the Ryan budget, he was talking about Medicare, Medicaid, and Social Security, and he said that, you know, America is a better country because of those programs.

 America would not be a great country without those programs.

-What makes America great was a a government that was founded to be limited to doing one thing.
+What makes America great was a government that was founded to be limited to doing one thing.

 That is what America is all about.

-I heard a lot of references to what some would call the social issues.
+Now, Rick, in that answer, which I liked, I heard a lot of references to what some would call the social issues.

 They don't want to go there.

-I mean, the the idea that Republicans can win elections if we got there and just say all we care about is money.
+I mean, the idea that Republicans can win elections if we got there and just say all we care about is money.

 I mean, people don't care.

-Of course we care about our jobs, we care about money, but we care about our families.
+We care about money, but we care about our families.

 We care about our communities.

-We care about you know the dignity of life.
+We care about, you know, the dignity of life.

-We care about, you know, living good and and and and lives that that that add to uh to the greatness of this country and and the idea that that we can have limited government rush without strong families.
+We care about, you know, living good and lives that add to the greatness of this country.

 We are either going to be constrained by internal controls, internal restraint on our behavior, or we're going to be restrained by external restraints.